Scribe. Scribe Media. Book in a Box. These are all terms to describe one of the major publishing companies in the self-publishing space.

 You can do more research on other Scribe reviews, read some of the books authored by the co-founder, ask other author friends their thoughts, or hop on a free call with Scribe’s team, to help you determine if it’s for you.

-If you fit the bill (no pun intended), and are qualified to work with Scribe, then it’s clear that the results will turn out in your favor.
+If you fit the bill (no pun intended), and are qualified to work with Scribe, then it’s likely that the results will turn out in your favor.
 After all, their testimonials, author success stories, and overall brand reputation are impressive.

 Publishing a book adds immediate and incredible authority and leverage to your work and your life.
 Scribe can be a convenient, quick way to get your book published, but it does come at a high cost.